petebachant/boom/README.md

 ## Description

 BOOM is an alert broker.
-What sets it appart from other alert brokers is that it is written to be modular, scalable, and performant.
+What sets it apart from other alert brokers is that it is written to be modular, scalable, and performant.
 Essentially, the pipeline is composed of multiple types of workers, each with a specific task:
 1. The `Kafka` consumer(s), reading alerts from astronomical surveys' `Kafka` topics to transfer them to `Redis`/`Valkey` in-memory queues.
-2. The Alert Ingestion workers, reading alerts from the `Redis`/`Valkey` queues, responsible of formatting them to BSON documents, and enriching them with crossmatches from archival astronomical catalogs and other surveys before writting the formatted alert packets to a `MongoDB` database.
+2. The Alert Ingestion workers, reading alerts from the `Redis`/`Valkey` queues, responsible of formatting them to BSON documents, and enriching them with crossmatches from archival astronomical catalogs and other surveys before writing the formatted alert packets to a `MongoDB` database.
 3. The ML workers, running alerts through a series of ML classifiers, and writing the results back to the `MongoDB` database.
 4. The Filter workers, running user-defined filters on the alerts, and sending the results to Kafka topics for other services to consume.